deltastreaminc/cobol-streamhouse/README.md

 Have questions or ideas?
 Open an issue or reach out to the maintainers at [cobol@deltastream.io].
 Let’s make COBOL the powerhouse of the modern data world!

+### April Fools
+- This project was an elaborate prank for April Fool's Day 2025.
+For legit groundbreaking work, follow DeltaStream for exciting updates in the streaming/batch analytics space.